 How to get to the Yarra Valley?

 From Melbourne CBD, take the train to Lily dale station, Upper Fern tree Gully or Belgrave.
 You will find bus services run between towns and villages in the region.
 Buy a Myki card for use on the buses and trains.
-Check timetables at the train station or online on ptv.vic.gov.au
+Check timetables at the train station or online at ptv.vic.gov.au

 Alternatively, you can use Uber to reach Yarra Valley from both Melbourne and Essendon Airports or from Lily dale train station.
 Just keep in mind, taxis are scarce in Yarra Valley and can only be booked in advance through a phone or a website.